 In this article, we will discuss log analysis in Docker and how logging in Docker containers is different than in other applications.
 These logs are specific to Docker and are stored on the Docker host.
 We’ll thoroughly discuss the docker logs command and how we can configure a logging driver for containers.

-Why is Docker logging different?
+Why is Docker Logging Different?

 Life would be much simpler if applications running inside containers always behaved correctly.
 But unfortunately, as every developer knows, that is never the case.